semaphoreci/docs/toolbox-reference_5b7bdc1d0428631d7a8a2fcc.md

 #### Description

-Semaphore cache helps reducing the job duration by reusing dependencies retreived from external services (e.g. Ruby gems, node_modules etc).
+Semaphore `cache` tool helps optimize CI/CD runtime by reusing files that your project depends on but are not part of version control.
+You can use caching to reuse your project's dependencies, so that Semaphore fetches and installs them only when the dependency list changes.
+Or you can propagate a file from one block to the next.

-Cache is created on a per project basis and it is available to every project's job.
+Cache is created on a per project basis and available in every pipeline job.

-Project's dependencies are not automatically cached and Semaphore 2.0 offers the `cache` tool for exploiting the caching mechanism efficently.
+All cache keys are scoped per project.

-`cache` CLI is a script which uses key-path pairs for managing cached archives.
+`cache` tool uses key-path pairs for managing cached archives.
+An archive can be a single file or a directory.

 #### Commands

 `cache` supports the following options:

     store [key] [path]
-        example:
+        examples:
-            cache store gems-master-branch vendor/bundle
+            cache store our-gems vendor/bundle
+            cache store gems-$SEMAPHORE_GIT_BRANCH
+            cache store gems-$SEMAPHORE_GIT_BRANCH-revision-$(checksum Gemfile.lock)
         Archives file or directory specified by `path` and associates it with the `key`.
+        Any further changes of `path` after the store operation completes will not be automatically propagated to cache.
-        When an archive with a specific `key` is saved, next command execution does not update it.
-The command always passes. restore [first-key,second-key]
+        The command always passes (exits with 0). restore [first-key,second-key]
+        examples:
+            cache restore our-gems
+            cache restore gems-$SEMAPHORE_GIT_BRANCH
+            cache restore gems-$SEMAPHORE_GIT_BRANCH-revision-$(checksum Gemfile.lock),gems-master
+        Restores an archive with given key.
+        In case of a cache hit, archive is retrieved and available at its original path in the job environment.
+        In case of cache miss, the comma-separated fallback takes over and command looks up the next key.
+        If no archives are restored command exits with 0. has_key [key]
         example:
-            cache restore gems-master-revision-1234445
+            cache has_key our-gems
-            cache restore gems-master-revision-1234445,gems-master
+            cache has_key gems-$SEMAPHORE_GIT_BRANCH
+            cache has_key gems-$SEMAPHORE_GIT_BRANCH-revision-$(checksum Gemfile.lock)
-        Checks if an archive with name KEY exists in the cache.
+        It checks if an archive with provided key exists in cache.
-        In case of a cache hit, archive is retrieved and available at its path in the job environment.
-Otherwise, the fallback takes over and command looks up the next key.
-        Eventually, if no archives are restored command does not fail. has_key [key]
+        Command passes if key is found in the cache, otherwise is fails. list
         example:
-            cache has_key gems-master-revision-1234445
-        It checks if archive named `key` exists in cache.
-        Command passes if KEY is found in the cache, otherwise is fails. list
-        example:
             cache list
-        Lists cache for the project.
+        Lists all cache archives for the project. delete [key]
-    delete [key]
         example:
+            cache delete our-gems
+            cache delete gems-$SEMAPHORE_GIT_BRANCH
-            cache delete gems-master-revision-1234445
+            cache delete gems-$SEMAPHORE_GIT_BRANCH-revision-$(checksum Gemfile.lock)
-        Removes an archive under `key` if it is found in cache.
+        Removes an archive with given key if it is found in cache.
         The command always passes.
     clear
         example: